 8. Lindsay Lohan Ordered to Work at Morgue

 Los Angeles, California: In 2011, Los Angeles County Superior Court Judge Stephanie Sautner ordered actress Lindsay Lohan to perform 16 hours of janitorial duty at the L.A.
 County morgue each week until a hearing could be held to determine whether she violated her probation for shoplifting, reported the LA Times.

 9. Houston Couple Sentenced to Six Years of Shaming

 Houston, Texas: In 2010, a Harris County Judge Kevin Fine ordered a couple who stole a quarter million dollars from a crime victims fund to post a sign in front of their house that read: “The occupants of this residence, Daniel and Eloise Mireles, are convicted thieves.”
 The pair was also ordered to hold a sign for five hours a day, every weekend for six years, at the busiest intersection in Houston that said: “I am a thief.
 I stole $250,000 from a Harris County crime victims fund.”
 The public shaming was on top of restitution and jail time.

-Painseville, Ohio: Here’s another one by Judge Michael Cicconetti, who is well-known for creative sentencing.
+Painseville, Ohio: And another one by Judge Michael Cicconetti.
 In 2003, the judge ordered two 19-year-olds who vandalized a statue of baby Jesus from a church’s nativity scene to march through town with a donkey from a petting zoo and a sign that read: “Sorry for the Jackass offense,” according to My Plainview.
 After the 30-minute march, they went with police to start serving a 45-day jail sentence.
 They were also ordered to replace the statue.